WordPress/gutenberg/docs/how-to-guides/feature-flags.md

 }
 ```

-– the variable `process.env.IS_GUTENBERG_PLUGIN` will be replaced with the boolean `true` when building the codebase for the plugin:
+– the variable `process.env.IS_GUTENBERG_PLUGIN` will be replaced with the boolean `true` during the plugin-only build:

 ```js
 if ( true ) { // Wepack has replaced `process.env.IS_GUTENBERG_PLUGIN` with `true`